Decidability of Querying First-Order Theories via Countermodels of Finite Width: Detailed Material on Section 6

-Case $\fcn{w}$ is cliquewidth.
-Let $\wdt$ be a $\colconsig$-well-decorated tree witnessing that $\inst$ has finite cliquewidth.
+For the case of $\fcn{w}$ being cliquewidth, let $\wdt$ be a $\colconsig$-well-decorated tree witnessing that $\inst$ has finite cliquewidth.
 We define $\wdt^{\pred{U}}$ as a result of the following transformation of $\wdt$. \begin{itemize} \item Let $\fcn{f}$ be the isomorphism from a colored instance represented by $\wdt$ to $\inst$.

 \item For every $\kappa \in \cols$ and any node $s$ decorated with $\pred{Add}_{\pred{U}, \kappa}$ substitute the subtree of $\mathcal T$ that is rooted in $s$ with the subtree rooted in $s0$.

 \item For every node $s$ of $\wdt$ decorated with $\pred{*}_\kappa$ (for some $\kappa \in \cols$) for which $\pred{U}(\fcn{f}(s)) \in \inst^{\pred{U}:=A}$ holds, replace the decorator of $s$ with $\pred{Add}_{\pred{U}, \kappa}$ and replace the $\pred{Void}$ decorator of $s0$ with $\pred{*}_\kappa$.